 - Consult with an Eye Doctor: If you have allergies and dry eye symptoms, it's crucial to consult with an eye doctor who can properly diagnose the underlying cause of your dry eye and develop a personalized treatment plan.
 Your eye doctor may recommend specific eye drops, prescribe medications, or suggest other interventions based on your dry eye symptoms' severity and underlying cause.

-We at are here to help you with your eye care needs.
+We at Dr. Ian D. Baron & Associates are here to help you with your eye care needs.
 You don't need to suffer from dry eyes anymore.
 Call and schedule a comprehensive eye exam today!